-All degrees at DTS require Spiritual Formation and your first step remains completing the first module of Spiritual Formation (SF 100), Identity.
-For more information about the Spiritual Formation program at Dallas Seminary, please contact the Spiritual Formation Staff in the Educational Ministries & Leadership Department located in the Faculty Annex Building, 214-887-5264, or email@example.com.
+All degrees at DTS require Spiritual Formation and the MA student's first step remains completing the first module of Spiritual Formation (SF 100), Identity; ThM students should complete all four modules for Internship eligibility.
+For more information about the Spiritual Formation program at Dallas Seminary, please contact the Spiritual Formation Staff, 214-887-5264, or firstname.lastname@example.org.

 Degree and Internship Requirements

 Please refer to the Seminary Catalog to determine the specific internship for your degree (found under “Academic Programs”).
-The required Internship expects the student to be involved in ministry hours (7-10 hours per week for the semesters registered) in a local church/parachurch/organization setting, as well as completion of a portfolio related to the DTS Core Competencies and, depending on degree, the student’s ministry emphasis.
-The requirements for each of these are degree, track, and emphasis specific
+The required Internship specifies student involvement in ministry hours (7-10 hours per week for the semesters registered) in a local church/parachurch/organization setting, as well as completion of a portfolio related to the DTS Core Competencies and, depending on degree, the student’s ministry emphasis.
+The requirements for each of these are degree, track, and emphasis specific.

-In addition to completing more than half your degree hours, eligibility for internships depends on additional degree pre-requisites and emphasis requirements.
-Please consult the for your degree-specific internship requirements found in the catalog description located in the Department of Educational Ministries and Leadership, the ThM degree emphasis list, the Advising Center and the Internship Staff for more information.
+In addition to completing more than half your degree hours, eligibility for your Internship depends on other degree specific prerequisites.
+Please consult the Advising Center and the Internship Staff for more information.

-For this reason, students need to declare their tracks and/or ministry emphasis prior to registering for their internship.
+For curricular reasons, students must also declare their tracks and/or ministry emphasis prior to registering for their Internship.
+Changes made to tracks/emphasis selections after Internship completion can delay graduation.

 Select an Internship Site